AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Get Users from a Tenant`

-Get a list of users from a Tenant.
+Get a list of users from a tenant.
 Optionally, get a list of requested users.
             Total number of users in the Tenant set in the Total-Count header.

 ### Request